Melon heads: Dracula Drive

-A number of Connecticut-based legends of the melon heads have one characteristics in common: the inclusion of a secluded, rustic or single-lane (usually) dirt road running through the melon heads' wooded territory.
+A number of Connecticut-based legends of the melon heads have one characteristic in common: the inclusion of a secluded, rustic or single-lane (usually) dirt road running through the melon heads' wooded territory.
 Many towns in Fairfield County and New Haven County have rural and forested sections, and it is not uncommon for these forests to have rural roads running through them.
 These roads at times are associated with the local variation of the Melon Head legend and are said to be part of the Melon Heads' territory.

 In a number of towns such as Newtown, New Milford, Shelton, Trumbull and Monroe, several legends place the melon heads' territory around a mysterious and mythical street commonly referred to as Dracula Drive.
 None of the towns that have a melon head legend have roads designated as Dracula Drive.
 Depending on what version of the legend is told, one of several existing streets are mistakenly referred to or coincidentally coincide with the Dracula Drive mentioned in the melon head stories.
 For instance, some legends place the melon heads' territory in and around Saw Mill City Road in Shelton as Dracula Drive.
 Some other roads mistakenly referred to as Dracula Drive include: